wpzinc/wp-to-buffer/readme.txt

 Don't have a Buffer account?
 [Sign up for free](https://buffer.com)

-Looking to auto post to Instagram and Pinterest?
+Looking to auto publish to Instagram and Pinterest?
 [Upgrade to WordPress to Buffer Pro](https://www.wpzinc.com/plugins/wordpress-to-buffer-pro/)

 === Smart Social Media Automation ===

 WordPress to Buffer isn't another WP to Facebook, WP to Twitter or yet another auto posting plugin.

-Our plugin adds your content to your Buffer queue, which is a smart schedule designed to drip feed your content to your Facebook, Twitter, LinkedIn, Google Business and Mastodon social media profiles.
+Our plugin adds your content to your Buffer queue, which is a smart social media scheduling system designed to drip feed your content to your Facebook, Twitter, LinkedIn, Google Business and Mastodon social media profiles.

-You can use Buffer's default schedule, or set your own social media automation schedule with days and times that work best for your audience.
+You can use Buffer's default schedule, or set your own social media scheduling with days and times that work best for your audience.

 With Dynamic Tags, you can build truly unique status updates, pulling in your WordPress Post's Title, Content, Excerpt and more.